-No poverty SDG1 Although Wokingham is an affluent borough, we will work hard to ensure the Climate Emergency action plan creates a sustainable, carbon neutral economy that will achieve 1 Powerty 小学市市 economic justice as well as economic growth.
-0.799 Zero hunger As a rural borough, sustainable agricultural 2 ZERO HUMDER SDG2 practice is of high importance as well as promoting sustainable eating in the borough through the action plan which focuses on cutting down on meat consumption.
-A COMMUNICATION Good health We will be encouraging sustainable transport 3 GOOD HEALTH and such as cycling and converting to electric v V • wellbeing vehicles through our action plan to ensure we SDG3 maintain our high level of well-being across the borough Quality of The youthful population are a large part of our 4 QUALITY EDUCATION education action plan to meet our 2030 net zero carbon SDG4 target and we aim to promote sustainable lifestyles throughout our schools and ensure we hear the voices of our children.
-Gender We hope the women and girls in the borough 5 COUALITY equality will take part to make the action plan the most ₽ SDG5 effective in everyday situations like reducing waste and single use plastics.
-Clean water There is a strong focus on reducing water 6 CLEAN WATER AND SANITATION and waste in the Borough which will comply with Ų sanitation the sustainable management of water targets SDG6 sat beneath this SDG.
+No poverty SDG1 Although Wokingham is an affluent borough, we will work hard to ensure the Climate Emergency action plan creates a sustainable, carbon neutral economy that will achieve economic justice as well as economic growth.
+1 ‰en Ú¥ŤŤŧŰ Zero hunger SDG2 As a rural borough, sustainable agricultural practice is of high importance as well as promoting sustainable eating in the borough through the action plan which focuses on cutting down on meat consumption.
+2 MINGER Good health and wellbeing SDG3 We will be encouraging sustainable transport such as cycling and converting to electric vehicles through our action plan to ensure we maintain our high level of well-being across the borough 3 AND WELL SEND Quality of education SDG4 The youthful population are a large part of our action plan to meet our 2030 net zero carbon target and we aim to promote sustainable lifestyles throughout our schools and ensure we hear the voices of our children.
+4 CHALTY INCLINE Gender equality SDG5 We hope the women and girls in the borough will take part to make the action plan the most effective in everyday situations like reducing waste and single use plastics.
+5 CONGRIT Clean water and sanitation SDG6 There is a strong focus on reducing water waste in the Borough which will comply with the sustainable management of water targets sat beneath this SDG.
+6 CLEAN MATTER AND SANTENING

-&lt;sup>11 Resolution adopted by the UN General Assembly on 25 September 2015.
+10 Resolution adopted by the UN General Assembly on 25 September 2015.

 Affordable and clean energy SDG7 We are determined to roll out sustainable energy generating methods through the implementation of solar panels, particularly in our SDLs, which are both clean and affordable in the long term.
-7 ammonatum Citis Insert Decent Work and economy growth SDG8 Wokingham Borough benefits from a below average unemployment rate and bringing more sustainable enterprises to the borough will only enhance our working population further.
-8 DEEDT VOOR AND TOURISH OF CHANNEL GROWTH Industry, innovation and infrastructure SDG9 A large section of our action plan is dedicated to ensuring our new developments are net zero carbon through sustainable infrastructure and that we promote sustainable leaving within these new communities.
-9 молит момпа Reduce inequalities SDG10 The UK suffers from vast disparities in wealth but this can also be seen on a local scale within the Borough.
+7 пиними мо Decent Work and economy growth SDG8 Wokingham Borough benefits from a below average unemployment rate and bringing more sustainable enterprises to the borough will only enhance our working population further.
+8 desert work was consumer to the consumer to Industry, innovation and infrastructure SDG9 A large section of our action plan is dedicated to ensuring our new developments are net zero carbon through sustainable infrastructure and that we promote sustainable leaving within these new communities.
+9 молт момпи Reduce inequalities SDG10 The UK suffers from vast disparities in wealth but this can also be seen on a local scale within the Borough.
 We aim to work the Climate Emergency action plan with economic development in mind to ensure we achieve economic equality throughout the borough.
-10 MINION Sustainable cities and communities SDG11 Wokingham Borough is lucky to have an existent community that is resilient, inclusive and safe.
+10 moon Sustainable cities and communities SDG11 Wokingham Borough is lucky to have an existent community that is resilient, inclusive and safe.
 We aim to build on this and strengthen this through the action plan to promote the same characteristics for the communities created in the new developments.
-11 streamstri
+11 secondary CITS